arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-15.md

 16](/monadic-parser-combinators-16), in which I intend to transform this horrible syntax into something more digestible for the rest of us.
-Then, I promise, there will be a very convincing reason to rewrite *some* of the past combinators with monads.
+Then, I promise, there will be a very convincing reason to rewrite *some* of the past combinators with Monads.
 In the meanwhile, buon appetito.